mfpms/mfpm-repo/README.md

-# mufrepo
+# mfrp
-The repository manager of mufpkg
+The repository manager of mfpkg